Biofilm Treatment Protocol: Natural Biofilm Disruptors That Work

 Quorum sensing allows the microorganism to work as a group, changing and adapting to their environment.
 Therefore, to rid the body of some types of biofilm requires interfering with quorum sensing and breaking down the biofilms.

 Luckily there are many natural sources of quorum sensing inhibitors.
 Foods and food-based supplements such as turmeric (containing Curcumin), garlic (containing ajoene and allicin), apple cider vinegar, vanilla beans, oregano oil (containing carvacrol) pomegranate (containing ellagic acid), and cinnamon (to name but a few) have been scientifically proven to disrupt or prevent biofilm formation.

-The natural biofilm treatment protocol I use with my clients
+The natural biofilm treatment protocol we use with our clients

-At the moment, my go-to natural biofilm disruptor is Biofilm Defense by Kirkman Labs.
-I typically prefer blends for treating biofilms and the unique matrix-dissolving enzymes in Biofilm Defense seem to do the job.
+At the moment, our go-to natural biofilm disruptor is Biofilm Defense by Kirkman Labs.
+We typically prefer blends for treating biofilms and the unique matrix-dissolving enzymes in Biofilm Defense seem to do the job.

 It’s best taken 30 minutes before food and away from antimicrobials and other supplements.
-You can start with 1 capsule and build up to 2 in the same dose if tolerated.
-As with all supplements, I recommend only using this kind of product under the guidance of a skilled functional practitioner.
+The recommended quantity to take is 1 capsule, daily.
+As with all supplements, we recommend only using this kind of product under the guidance of a skilled functional practitioner.

 An alternative biofilm busting option is Klaire Labs, Interfase Plus, however this supplement contains egg and can be problematic for those who are sensitive.
-There are more alternatives, however I find that these can be challenging to use for various reasons, such as bromelain and papain which, in my experience, don’t work well for people who have SIBO.
+There are more alternatives, however we find that these can be challenging to use for various reasons, such as bromelain and papain which, in our experience, don’t work well for people who have SIBO.